- What is FileVault 2?

 A. When you turn off FileVault, encryption is turned off and the contents of your disk are decrypted.
 The decrypting of your disk could take a while, depending on how much information you have stored.
 However you can still use your computer to do other tasks while the decryption is occurring.

 A. U.S. federal regulations control the export of "encryption commodities, software and technology" (see Code of Federal Regulations, Title 15, Section 740.17).
-There are, however, license exceptions that allow you to take encrypted laptops with them, provided that they return within the year and "retain effective control and ownership."
-This coverage is global except for a handful of embargoed and sanctioned countries designated by the U.S. government.
+There are, however, license exceptions that allow taking encrypted laptops, provided that the traveler returns within the year and "retains effective control and ownership."
+This coverage is global except for a handful embargoed and sanctioned countries designated by the U.S. government.
 Travel to any of these countries requires that you remove any encryption technology from your laptop before entering it.

-In addition, as some countries ban or severely regulate the use of encryption, you should check country-specific information before traveling with an encrypted laptop.
-Following is a partial list of those countries.
-Check the U.S. State Department website before traveling to verify that the information is still current.
-In addition, any faculty, post-docs, graduate students and PI's should check-in with OVPR, Insurance and Risk, and the Director of Information Technology Security before travelling overseas.
+In addition, since laws can change at any time and some countries ban or severely regulate the use of encryption, you should consult country-specific information before traveling with an encrypted laptop to verify that your information is still current.
+In addition, any faculty, post-docs, graduate students and PI's should check-in with OVPR, read its International Travel page as well as that of the Office of Insurance and Purchasing Services , and contact the Chief Information Security Officer before travelling overseas.

 - OS X Sierra: Use FileVault to encrypt the startup disk on your Mac